-- 1. The Executive Board grants the degree 'Bachelor of Arts' if the Exam Board has established that the student has passed the final exam of the bachelor's degree programme. - 2.
-The student may add the awarded degree as part to his name as referred to in Section 7.19a of the WHW.
+1. The Executive Board grants the degree 'Bachelor of Law' if the Exam Board has established that the student has passed the final exam of the bachelor's degree program.

+The student may add the awarded degree as part to their name as referred to in Section 7.19a of the WHW.